Leadership

 Leadership Coach

+Jeremy Mikkelsen serves as the Executive Director of the Free Grace Alliance.
+Before taking his current role as the executive director of the Free Grace Alliance, Jeremy served as a Senior Pastor (Lacey Bible Church), an Executive Pastor (Northwest Hills Community Church), and before entering pastoral ministry he and his wife (Carri) and their three kids served as missionaries in South America (Wycliffe Associates).
 Jeremy and Carri have been married for 21 years and both received Bible degrees from Ethnos 360 Bible Institute.
 Jeremy also has a civil engineering degree from Oregon State University and practiced engineering as a bridge designer before their time in South America.
 He also completed a Master of Arts in Biblical Studies from Chafer Theological Seminary in 2023.
+When they are not teaching and advocating for grace you’ll find them enjoying the great outdoors of the Pacific Northwest as avid cyclists and gardeners.